ruby/ruby/doc/contributing/documentation_guide.md

 types with "or".
 If the method can return any type, use "object".
 If the method returns the receiver, use "self".

-In cases where the method accepts optional arguments, use a <tt>call-seq</tt>
-with an optional argument if the method has the same behavior when an argument is omitted as when the argument is passed with the default value.
+In cases where the method accepts optional arguments, use a `call-seq` with an optional argument if the method has the same behavior when an argument is omitted as when the argument is passed with the default value.
 For example,
 use:

 ```